noigamegun/atiusamy.github.io/_posts/3023-11-06-reflection.md

 # 'Academic' Life

 I started this year in Mathayom 4.
 I did not enjoy my time as highlighted above at the end of the recap.
-I know it's stupid, but in Thailand, there is a hair mandate.
+I know it's stupid, but in Thailand, there is a hair mandate in high school.
+During COVID, I practically did not cut my hair.
+I wasn't feeling super happy about having to do that once school opened up again.
+So after asking my parents about it, I realize that this idea is possible.
+Just skip high school entirely (well, almost entirely as I had one year in it).
+I wanna say I studied and studied and tried super hard, but like GED isn't the hardest thing (Not to say I don't study, but I'm more of a "I'll just read a few things before the exam" type of person).